-Heading into today, shares of the provider of midstream energy services had lost 2.05% over the past month, lagging the Oils-Energy sector's gain of 1.16% and the S&P 500's gain of 5.34% in that time.
+Heading into today, shares of the provider of midstream energy services had lost 7.45% over the past month, lagging the Oils-Energy sector's loss of 5.69% and the S&P 500's gain of 1.56% in that time.

-EPD will be looking to display strength as it nears its next earnings release, which is expected to be July 29, 2020.
-The company is expected to report EPS of $0.46, down 16.36% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $6.96 billion, down 15.88% from the year-ago period.
+EPD will be looking to display strength as it nears its next earnings release.
+On that day, EPD is projected to report earnings of $0.48 per share, which would represent a year-over-year decline of 4%.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.37 billion, down 20.03% from the prior-year quarter.

-EPD's full-year Zacks Consensus Estimates are calling for earnings of $2.04 per share and revenue of $30.22 billion.
-These results would represent year-over-year changes of -5.12% and -7.83%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.05 per share and revenue of $26.68 billion, which would represent changes of -4.65% and -18.65%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for EPD.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.93% higher.
-EPD is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.31% lower.
+EPD is holding a Zacks Rank of #3 (Hold) right now.

 The Oil and Gas - Production Pipeline - MLB industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 101, which puts it in the top 40% of all 250+ industries.
+This group has a Zacks Industry Rank of 216, putting it in the bottom 15% of all 250+ industries.